luci/luci-go/milo/ui/docs/guides/add_new_host.md

    `ui/.env.development`.
 This file is gitignored.
 Useful for pointing requests
     to a custom host.

+### <mark>Important:</mark>
+Due to [push-on-green](http://go/luci-ui-push-on-green), you should land the code changes above and the config changes in the following section, push them to prod, **before** you use the newly added host anywhere in the codebase.

+The integration tests on the push-on-green builder are run against the production services.
+It's **highly recommended** to add at least one simple integration test for each of your page so that our push-on-green pipeline will not push the code to production when the required upstream changes have not been pushed to production.

 ## Service configuration

 You will also need to modify the LUCI UI service configuration in a separate CL